x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

-probability equally for agents using a pedSelect node with equal distributions of the agents going to one of five areas (see screenshot).
+probability equally for agents using a pedSelect node with equal distributions of the agents going to one of five areas (see screenshot below).
 I also emplaced attractors in the area to ensure that the agents would go in the vicinity of the areas